alexeysp11/delivery-service-csharp/docs/backend/customerbackend.md

 Read this in other languages: [English](customerbackend.md), [Russian/Русский](customerbackend.ru.md).

-`customerbackend` is a backend of the customer application.
+`customerbackend` is a backend service that handles customer-related functions such as browsing products, placing orders, and managing account information.

 ## System requirements and description